 Many successful product innovations often require years after market launch to mature and bring significant ROI.
 Long and mid-term trends should also be taken into account when assessing revenue prospects to prevent product innovation from being displaced by another development.
 A great example could be Artificial Intelligence which aims to develop apps automatically.
 Many startups work on AI-powered tech, which can write the code by itself.
 It influences the software house industry a lot, because of these service-based companies, trade people's time and knowledge for money.
 If AI takes off, it will disrupt the software houses business models, so does it make sense to grow software house and hire more people?
 Wouldn't it be better to bet on product innovations and automate the apps building process?

 If you want to subscribe to The Innovation Letter and get the next article into the mailbox, please navigate here and Subscribe.

 The introduction of product innovations to the market increases the risk that they will cannibalize existing products which cost margins and reduce the value of the company.
 Companies should avoid cannibalization, usually.
 However, there are also advocates of "preventive cannibalization."
 Steve Jobs, who said during the iPhone introduction: "If you don't cannibalize yourself, then someone else will do it," is an excellent example of preventive cannibalization.
 Afterward, iPhone swallowed iPod, but it doesn't stop Apple from being a trillion dollars value company.

 Is the innovation capable of being scaled?
 Can it be duplicated with consistency, meet standards, and be replicated in such a way that it can massively

-The truth is that product innovations are released
+The truth is that successful product innovations are released